 A Thyroidectomy is an operation that involves the surgical removal of all or part of the thyroid gland.
-Surgeons often perform a thyroidectomy when a patient has thyroid cancer, thyroid disease, or some other condition of the thyroid gland (such as hyperthyroidism or goiter).
+Thyroid surgeons Dr. Jeremy Watkins, Dr. Brad McIntyre and Dr. Sean Callahan are experienced thyroid surgeons who often perform a thyroidectomy when a patient has thyroid cancer, thyroid disease, or some other condition of the thyroid gland (such as hyperthyroidism or goiter).

 Reasons for Thyroidectomy